NMT MANAGEMENT INC

 Jury Duty and Witness Leave

-Massage Revolution will grant jury duty and witness leave in accordance with the requirements of applicable State and Federal law in effect at the time the leave is granted, however such time off is unpaid.
+NMT Management Inc. encourages employees to serve on jury duty when called, however such time off is unpaid.
 You should notify your supervisor of the need for time off for jury duty as soon as a notice or summons from the court is received.
 You may be requested to provide written verification from the court clerk of performance of jury service.

-Massage Revolution will grant Military Leave in accordance with the requirements of applicable State and Federal law in effect at the time the leave is granted.
-Massage Revolution will make adjustments to your pay considering your military service in accordance with applicable State and Federal laws.
+Leave without pay is provided to you when you enter military service of the Armed Forces of the United States or are in the Armed Forces Reserves.
+NMT Management Inc. will make adjustments to your pay considering your military service in accordance with applicable State and Federal laws.
 You are afforded reemployment rights and retain full seniority benefits for all prior service upon reemployment in accordance with the Uniformed Services Employment and Reemployment Rights Act.
 You need to provide your military service orders to your Supervisor for review prior to commencement of the leave.